ManoVikram/ManoVikram/README.md

 # 👋 Hello

 I am a developer who likes to write software and tinker around with technology.
-I enjoy front-ending with Flutter, back-ending with Go and automating with Python.
+I enjoy front-ending with Flutter & NextJS, back-ending with Go and automating with Python.
 Steve Jobs is a big inspiration in things I build.
 One of the things I take forward with all my work is to treat them like art.
 Steve treated all the products that Apple built as art that not just looks great but also works great.